cytoscape/cytoscape.js/documentation/md/style.md

 * **`mapLayoutData()`** specifies a linear mapping like `mapData()` but uses special layout defined values (only supported for some layouts).
 * **`scratch()`** specifies a direct mapping like `data()` but uses scratch data.
 * **`mapScratch()`** specifies a linear mapping like `mapData()` but uses scratch data.
 * **`function( ele ){ ... }`** A function may be passed as the value of a style property.
 The function has a single `ele` argument which specifies the element for which the style property value is being calculated.
-The function must specify a valid value for the corresponding style property for all elements that its corresponding selector block applies.
+The function must specify a valid value for the corresponding style property for all elements that its corresponding selector block applies.  <span class="important-indicator"></span> Note that while convenient, these functions ought to be inexpensive to execute:  The functions are called more often than if the developer writes data by `data()` or `scratch()` &mdash; where `data()` or `scratch()` would provide an automatic caching mechanism.